 After the rehearsal period ends, the tour is on the road without a director or stage manager.
 School assembly shows and accommodations are booked through the office, but the actors serve as crew, driver, stage manager, etc. Each tour member is assigned a non-performance job, but all members work together as a team.
 They are responsible to maintain good working relationships with each other and communication with the tour manager.
 Because of the physical and emotional demands of touring for school assemblies, all tour members must be in good health.

 After each school assembly performance, a brief question and answer time is held during which students are free to ask any question about the show or the actors personally.
 Actors are coached on how to handle difficult questions.
 If time allows after the school assembly is over, the tour is expected to seek opportunities to interact with the students (i.e. speaking individually to students, eating lunch with the students, asking to speak to a class).
 It is imperative that the actors have a heart for young people and that their personal lives match up with the values projected in the school assembly plays.

-All perspective employees will be asked to sign a Statement of Integrity, stating their personal standards regarding alcohol and tobacco use, sexual abstinence, etc. They will also be asked to complete a Spiritual Life Questionnaire to help us understand the basis for their personal moral values.
+All perspective employees will be asked to sign a Statement of Integrity, stating their personal standards regarding alcohol and tobacco use, etc.

 |Saltworks Theatre Company

 Funded in part by Allegheny Regional Asset District